theashutoshpandey/DialogBlend/README.md

 # DialogBlend

-DialogBlend is a robust platform designed for the development of chatbots, voice bots, and virtual agents.
+DialogBlend is a robust Application designed for the development of chatbots, voice bots, and virtual agents.
 Equipped with built-in natural language understanding (NLU) and natural language processing (NLP) capabilities, this Java-based backend platform is currently in active development.

 ## Features